 109.4 Violation penalties.
-Persons who violate a provision of this Code or fail to comply with any of the requirements thereof or who erect, install, alter, repair or do work in violation of the approved construction documents or any directive of the Fire Code Official, or a permit or certificate used under provisions of this Code, and from which violation no appeal has been taken, or who fail to comply with any order affirmed or modified by the Board of Appeals within the time fixed therein, shall severally for each and every such violation and noncompliance, respectively, be subject to the criminal sanctions set forth in Health and Safety Code Section 13871.
+Persons who violate a provision of this Code or shall fail to comply with any of the requirements thereof or who erect, install, alter, repair or do work in violation of the approved construction documents or any directive of the fire code official, or of a permit or certificate used under provisions of this Code, shall be guilty of a [SPECIFY OFFENSE], punishable by a fine of not more than [AMOUNT] dollars or by imprisonment not exceeding [NUMBER OF DAYS], or both such fine and imprisonment.
+Each day that a violation continues after due notice has been served shall be deemed a separate offense. and from which violation no appeal has been taken, or who fail to comply with any order affirmed or modified by the Board of Appeals within the time fixed therein, shall severally for each and every such violation and noncompliance, respectively, be subject to the criminal sanctions set forth in Health and Safety Code Section 13871.
 Each numbered portion of this Code, such as Section 109.3, is deemed to be a separate section.
-In addition, the Fire Code Official may use the provisions of Appendix U, Administrative Citations.
+In addition, the fire code official may use the provisions of Appendix U, Administrative Citations.
 The imposition of one penalty for any violation shall not excuse the violation or permit it to continue.
-All violators shall be required to correct or remedy such violations or defects within a reasonable time and, when not otherwise specified, each Day that prohibited conditions are maintained shall constitute a separate offense.
+All violators shall be required to correct or remedy such violations or defects within a reasonable time and, when not otherwise specified, each day that prohibited conditions are maintained shall constitute a separate offense.
 The application of the above penalty shall not be held to prevent the enforced removal of prohibited conditions.